shaunluttin/project-management-approaches/rapid-development-lifecycle-planning.md

 # Choosing the Most Rapid Lifecycle for Your Project

 Adapted from McConnell, S. (1996).
-Rapid development: Taming wild software schedules.

 To choose the most effective lifecycle, first examine your project and answer several questions; then then choose a model that...